emredursun/emredursun/README.md

 ---

 <div align="left">
-     :zap: I enjoy learning about new tools and staying up-to-date with the latest technologies and trends in the industry.
+     ⚡ I enjoy learning about new tools and staying up-to-date with the latest technologies and trends in the industry.
 Currently, I am focusing on expanding my experience and knowledge in AWS & DevOps environments.
 I am looking for challenging projects that allow me to utilize my strong technical skills, attention to detail, and collaborative work style to help create high-quality software.
 </div>

 ---